 In addition, you need to check the system’s sealed control valves and gauges weekly.
-While only a qualified fire protection technician should conduct the annual inspection and tests for your standpipe and fire hose system,
+Only a qualified fire protection technician should conduct the annual inspection and tests for your standpipe and fire hose system.

 After each inspection, our fire protection technicians report any deficiencies to you.
 And as a full-service fire protection company, we will remedy any deficiencies, including clearing out debris, upon request.